Trump On GOP Failures: 'I'm Not Going To Blame Myself, I'll Be Honest'

 While standing next to McConnell, Trump added, "Steve is doing what Steve thinks is the right thing."

-He seemed to soften his earlier remarks saying it's possible that "some of the people maybe we talk him out of that."
+He seemed to soften his earlier remarks, saying it's possible that "some of the people maybe we talk him out of that."

 Trump added that "with the exception of a very small few," he has a "great relationship" with many congressional Republicans.